-If you're working with Department of Defense (DoW) contracts, you've likely heard about CMMC 2.0.
+If you are working with Department of Defense (DoD) contracts, you have likely heard about CMMC 2.0.
 The Cybersecurity Maturity Model Certification is now mandatory for aerospace and defense suppliers handling Controlled Unclassified Information (CUI).
-With enforcement rolling out through 2025 and beyond, understanding CMMC requirements isn't optional—it's essential for keeping your contracts and staying competitive.
+With enforcement rolling out through 2025 and beyond, understanding CMMC requirements is not optional -- it is essential for keeping your contracts and staying competitive.

 CMMC is a unified cybersecurity standard designed to protect sensitive defense information across the supply chain.
 Unlike previous self-attestation approaches, CMMC 2.0 requires third-party assessments and formal certifications depending on your level.